 Why Cleaning Grout Is Important

-Although the tile that the grout holds together is resistant to stains, grout is another story.
-Because of the components grout is made of, it’s actually highly porous and will absorb dirt and spills.
+Because of the components grout is made of, it’s highly porous and will absorb dirt and spills.
 This will eventually stain your lines, making them look discolored and downright filthy.

-Grout in areas with high moisture, such as a bathroom floors, can become a thriving spot for mold.
-Dark areas around the toilet, behind a sink or tight corners, are perfect places for mold to settle (1).
+Grout in areas with high moisture, such as bathroom floors, can become a thriving spot for mold.
+Dark areas around the toilet, behind a sink, in the shower, or tight corners, are perfect for mold to settle (1).

 Unfortunately, getting rid of these potential health hazards isn’t an easy task.
-But one way you can help to keep mold at bay by keeping the room well-ventilated.
+Regular cleaning and adequate ventilation can make all the difference.

 Colored vs. White Grout